 Second generation Glastafarian teenagers are somewhat challenged when it comes to rebelling against their parents.
 It appears that if you want remarkably nice, well adjusted, responsible children, you could do worse than to drag them off to festivals all Summer from an early age, trusting that they will get you back to your tipi or truck even when you are hallucinating and have lost your shoes.
 Chances are they will then turn into the kind of adults who give up smoking spliffs at around 18 years of age, do jolly well at University, wear understated designer labels and get a job with a decent salary, while retaining many of their parent’s ideals around equality, ecology, community and kindness.

-What always draws me back to Glastonbury, besides the remarkable community, is the music.
+What always draws me back to live in Glastonbury, besides the remarkable community, is the music.
 You would be hard-pressed to find a town with a higher concentration of talented singers, songwriters and musicians.
 Many of them live here, many more are regular visitors.
 Where there is a fireside, a gathering of more than 3 people, a pub garden, a bench on the High St or a patch of grass, there will inevitably be someone performing.

-Having lived in Glastonbury for 23 years it is virtually impossible to walk down the street without acknowledging at least half the people who I encounter.
+Having lived in Glastonbury for so long it is virtually impossible to walk down the street without acknowledging at least half the people who I encounter.
 Depending on the weather and time of year this could result in the journey taking several hours, or even the entire day.
 When I’m busy, or particularly grumpy, I find avoiding eye contact and repeating the mantra ˜Invisible, Invisible, Invisible” surprisingly effective.
 This mantra is best repeated silently however, otherwise I risk becoming one of the people everyone else avoids.

 Enjoy this post?
 You can now join We Are Normal For Glastonbury, for exclusive content, a personalized membership certificate, discounts from Glastonbury businesses, a members’ forum and blog page where you can post your own writing and photos.
 You’ll also be supporting me to carry on writing about and photographing Glastonbury Town and its wonderful creative community.
 Membership is only £20 a year.
 Click here to find out more: We Are Normal For Glastonbury.